 - Ringo Starr, drummer of the The Beatles, nearly died at age six from peritonitis; he missed a year of school while recovering and remained sickly for most of his childhood as a result.
 It was his constant illnesses and inability to catch up academically that played a big role in him turning to music.

-- At least one Trauma Center game has the player character racing against time to remove an infected appendix before it bursts.
+- Trauma Center: New Blood has the player character racing against time to remove an infected appendix before it bursts.

 - Survival of the Fittest: Not one but two different characters (specifically R.J.
 Lowe and Helen Wilson) have died of appendicitis in version four.